Energy Conservation Study Services

 - Provide a final report outlining the findings and recommendations.

 As a company consisting of high caliber chemical engineers with years of both plant operations and process design experience, we feel PROCESS is uniquely qualified to assist plant clients in uncovering ways to save energy.
 Often the energy savings analysis centers around those unit operations representing points of energy use.
 Points of use include equipment such as steam boilers, hot oil heaters, fired process heaters, and thermal oxidizers.
 Other significant opportunities are often found in the process heat transfer areas such as feed preheat trains, reboilers, intercoolers, reactor heating/cooling, etc. Last but not least, rotating equipment is typically a significant consumer of a plant’s energy with such equipment as pumps, compressors, fans, etc. PROCESS has significant experience in all these areas.
-See Our Energy Conservation Study Projects Below.
+The links below will direct you to a number of different projects which illustrate our experience:

 Tools At Our Disposal